 GDPR FAQs

-Since the GDPR became active in May 2018, we have worked closely with the Interactive Advertising Bureau (IAB) and our lawyers to ensure our service and your ads are in compliance.
+Since GDPR went into effect in May 2018, we have worked closely with the Interactive Advertising Bureau (IAB) and our lawyers to ensure our service and your ads are in compliance.

 What is GDPR?